 Melbourne-Tullamarine Airport is made up of four terminals: Terminal 1 handles domestic flights from Qantas (and affiliates), Terminal 2 processes international flights, Terminal 3 is used exclusively by Virgin Australia and Regional Express Airlines, and Terminal 4 services flights from Tiger Airways.

 Flights to Melbourne-Tullamarine Airport come in from destinations across Asia and Oceania, as well as a few other destinations, including Sydney, Hong Kong, Seoul, Shanghai, Bali, Honolulu, Mauritius, Phuket, Beijing and Abu Dhabi.

 The airport is located 15 miles (25km) north of Melbourne's city centre.

 Getting to the city

-GMT +10 (GMT +11 from third Sunday in October to third Saturday in March).
+GMT +10 (GMT +11 from first Sunday in October to first Sunday in April).

 Tel: +61 (0)3 9297 1600.

 Melbourne Airport Taxis: the taxi fares above are intended as a guideline only.